Active shooters in schools: The enemy is denial

 - Delay — Various simple mechanisms can be used by teachers and cops to put time and distance between the killers and the kids.

 a.
-Ensure that the school/classroom have just a single point of entry.
+Ensure that the school/classroom has just a single point of entry.
 Simply locking the back door helps create a hard target.

 b.
 Conduct your active shooter drills within (and in partnership with) the schools in your city so teachers know how to respond, and know what it looks like when you do your response.